Selina Ferguson

 Simon Chinn is a double Oscar, double BAFTA and Emmy-award winning producer, and co-founder of Lightbox.

 In 2005, he conceived and produced his first theatrical feature documentary, Man on Wire.
 It went on to win over 40 international awards including the BAFTA for Outstanding British Film and the Academy Award for Best Documentary Feature.
-He followed that up with a string of multi award-winning feature documentaries including Project Nim, The Imposter, The Green Prince, Garnets Gold, Bolshoi Babylon, My Scientology Movie and Searching for Sugar Man which also won many international awards including a BAFTA and an Academy Award and made over $20m at the worldwide box office.
+He followed that up with a string of multi award-winning feature documentaries including Project Nim, The Imposter, The Green Prince, My Scientology Movie and Searching for Sugar Man which also won many international awards including a BAFTA and an Academy Award and made over $20m at the worldwide box office.

 Vanessa Tovell